leadond/onboarding-saas/FLAGSHIP_PLATFORM_SUMMARY.md

 ## 🚀 Conclusion: Flagship Achievement

-OnboardKit has successfully transformed from a concept into the **industry's most advanced client onboarding platform**.
+Onboard Hero has successfully transformed from a concept into the **industry's most advanced client onboarding platform**.
 With 21 fully implemented flagship features, enterprise-grade architecture, and production-ready deployment capabilities, the platform is positioned to capture significant market share and establish sustainable competitive advantages.

 ### Key Achievements Summary:
 - ✅ **100% Flagship Implementation** - All planned features delivered